yeslogic/prince-docs/docs/prince-for-books.md

 Line breaking
 -------------

-Prince for Books introduces a few new CSS properties to try handling line breaks in a more granular way, and additionally, it tries harder to avoid a hyphen at the end of a page and at the end of the last full line, as well as for ragged text (i.e. for left-aligned or centered text).
+Prince for Books supports everything supported by the standard Prince version.
+On top of that, it also introduces a few new CSS properties to try handling line breaks in a more granular way, and additionally, it tries harder to avoid a hyphen at the end of a page and at the end of the last full line, as well as for ragged text (i.e. for left-aligned or centered text).
 It also tries to avoid a short last line, especially if it is shorter than the value of `text-indent`.

 ### The property `-prince-wrap-inside`